In this section

 This section tells you how to prepare the documents for the court when you are applying for consent orders.

-If you feel unsure about either the steps involved to prepare your application, or any documents you are being asked to sign, you should get legal advice (see Can I get legal advice?).
+If you feel unsure about either the steps involved to prepare your application, or any documents you are being asked to sign, you should get legal advice (see Can I get legal advice in this guide).

 A consent order is a legal document you must follow, so it is important you realise what this means for you.